binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 The percentiles are the most interesting piece of this since you can get a perspective of the durations of a wide swath of your writes, and they tell you about what's been going on recently.
-Tracking these in DataDog allows you to see a picture over a wide time-range as well.
+Tracking these in Datadog allows you to see a picture over a wide time-range as well.

 ### Examining the Implementation through Code